Caverject Impulse Powder for injection

 After using CAVERJECT Impulse

-Unused packs of CAVERJECT Impulse should be stored below 25°C. Do not freeze or refrigerate.
+Store your CAVERJECT Impulse in a cool dry place where the temperature stays below 25°C. Do not freeze or refrigerate.

-After dissolving the CAVERJECT Impulse powder, the solution of CAVERJECT Impulse should be used as soon as possible.
-If storage is necessary, then store in the refrigerator at 2-8°C for not more than 24 hours after dissolving.
+After dissolving the CAVERJECT Impulse powder, use the solution of CAVERJECT Impulse as soon as possible.
+If storage is necessary, then store in the refrigerator at 2-8°C for not more than 24 hours.
 Do not freeze the dissolved solution.

 Do not leave CAVERJECT Impulse in the car on hot days or on window sills.